JuliaQUBO/ToQUBO.jl/benchmarks/reports/slack_resolution_analysis.md

 ## Canonical #205 compiler audit

+Unlike the executable public fixture, the canonical compiler-audit and Neal-sweep tables are pinned evidence inputs from the access-controlled model; this public script reports but cannot re-derive them.

 The canonical model has 36 source variables, all binary.
 ToQUBO reports `Discretize() == true`; every generated slack expansion has integral coefficients.
 The reported c2-c4 families (`level_select`, `logic`, and `logic_t1`) are equalities and generate no slack at all.

 | Constraint family | Source constraints | Encoded penalties | Generated slacks | Slack bits | Integral expansion |